jcha9928/he/README.md

-# idp
+# he
-This is pipeline for multimodal brain imaging analysis for Ilsan Dementia Project or IDP on C2B2 HPC
+This is the pipeline for multimodal brain imaging analysis for Hellerstein data.